Pagination, infinite scroll, and load more are the three most popular methods of presenting content to users.

 It’s easy to see which page you’re on, and you can move to the next or previous page with a click.

-Key Features of Pagination
+Pros of Using Pagination

 What is Infinite Scroll?